United States Air Force Academy

 Course Director · Systems programming & memory

 A second course in programming focusing on C, pointers, and memory management.
-As Course Director, I oversee course structure, assessments, and multi-section coordination to ensure consistent learning outcomes.
+As Course Director, I lead a team of three to four instructors plus myself, overseeing course structure, assessments, and multi-section coordination to ensure consistent learning outcomes across all sections.

 Course Director · Core CS sequence

 Covers arrays, lists, stacks, queues, trees, hash tables, and related systems concepts.
-I focus on helping students understand why specific data structures are chosen and how they affect performance and maintainability.
+As Course Director, I lead a team of three to four instructors plus myself, and focus on helping students understand why specific data structures are chosen and how they affect performance and maintainability.

 Studies classic algorithm design paradigms and complexity analysis.
 Emphasizes reasoning about tradeoffs and connecting algorithms to cyber and operationally relevant scenarios.